aannestad/eventstudyTools/README.md

 Interactive data exploration and stock price predictions based on news and company events

 ## About the project
-This was build for enabling my master's thesis in Economic Analysis at the Norwegian School of Economics (NHH).
+Financial event study tools built to enable my master's thesis in Economic Analysis at the Norwegian School of Economics (NHH).
 Given stock price data and a database of news and events, it has a range of features for empirical inference of how stock prices react to new fundamental information.
-The examples below is based on the most recent 20,000 events related to the 35 largest companies on the Oslo Stock Exchange.
+The examples below are based on the most recent 20,000 events related to the 35 largest companies on the Oslo Stock Exchange.

 <!---[First equation](https://latex.codecogs.com/gif.latex?\dpi{400}\alpha&space;+&space;\frac{2\beta}{\gamma})--->